PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next small discarded-result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Residual affine/PReLU direct result characterization checkpoint

+The extracted residual affine/PReLU owner returns the fixed one-key dictionary `optimized_transpose_pre_add_mul_add_prelu_nhwc_chains`.
+It unconditionally prunes unused tensors before returning, so its zero counter cannot prove that the graph was not mutated.

+The lowerer has one raw direct wrapper call.
+Pre-Add/mean-attention selects the public owner at index 1, and SINet pre-Add/resize recovery selects it at index 0; both declarative forms are model-only and remain consumed by their parent result tuples.
+The raw direct call is between the retained `_very_late_sinet_preadd_resize_results` tuple and the residual-affine-fan-out owner.

+Passing contracts freeze the owner schema and unconditional cleanup, wrapper, exact direct call and neighbors, sole direct occurrence, and both nested selection indices and empty keyword contracts.
+A strict expected-failure contract selects the unconsumed observation target `_very_late_residual_affine_prelu_stats` only for the raw direct result.

+Characterization validation completed sequentially under `uv`:

+- owner behavior, direct wrapper, adjacent fan-out owner, both nested routes, architecture, and focused direct rewrite coverage:
+  `284 passed, 1 xfailed in 18.07s`
+- 98 branch-changed test files: `1641 passed, 1 xfailed in 30.68s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct assignment.
+Retain only the existing dictionary.
+Do not change owner cleanup or schema, nested selections, call order, direct arguments, adjacent calls, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.